Data Quality Toolkit: Automatic assessment of data quality and remediation for machine learning datasets: Structured Metrics

 \subsection{Correlation Detection}

 A feature or an attribute is correlated when it depends on another attribute or is a cause for another attribute.
 When a dataset contains attributes that are highly correlated with each other then the problem of multi-collinearity \cite{multicollinearity} arises.
 If not handled, it leads to over-fitting where the model may do well on a known training set but will fail on an unknown testing set.
 Therefore, it is important to detect and correct the multi-collinearity issue in the dataset.
-We use the approach mentioned in \cite{Spearman_corelation} to detect the correlation between pairs of features.
-This approach identifies the correlated numerical columns in the data also computing a score where 1 indicates no correlated columns found in the data.
+We use the approach which identifies the correlated numerical columns in the data also computing a score where 1 indicates no correlated columns found in the data.
 The corresponding remediation fixes the correlation amongst data columns by recommending to drop highest correlated columns with respect to all the columns from each identified correlated column pair.